lacoseismic/nshmp-haz/docs/pages/Ground-Motion-Models.md

 ## GMM Uncertainty Models

-*nshmp-haz-v2* supports additional epistemic uncertainty models derived from the PEER NGA-West 1 and PEER NGA-West 2 projects.
+*nshmp-haz* supports additional epistemic uncertainty models derived from the PEER NGA-West 1 and PEER NGA-West 2 projects.
 These models both have factors for distance (`Rrup`) bins Rrup < 10 km, 10 km <= Rrup, < 30 km, and 30 km <= Rrup, and for magnitude bins M < 6.0, 6.0 <= M < 7.0, and 7.0 <= M. These models can be applied within the `gmm-config.json` file as shown in